 Interestingly, real money sportsbooks in the USA are prohibited from offering real money WWE betting.
 The Nevada Gaming Control Board prohibits Nevada sportsbooks from offering odds on scripted events such as professional wrestling, TV shows and so on.

-Major WWE Championships and PPV Events
+Major WWE Betting Events

 The overwhelming majority of WWE betting odds you will find online derive from one of the three following major programs and their individual championship events.

-WWE Raw
+WWE Raw Betting

 Monday Night Raw takes place on Monday evenings at 8 PM ET in the United States with live shows broadcast around the world on various television stations.
 To date, there have been roughly 1300 episodes of WWE Raw since its inception.